Exploring Madison Museums

 A QUICK DRIVE

-Discover artifacts and exhibits detailing the stories of Norwegian immigrants at the Norwegian Heritage Museum in Stoughton.
+Discover artifacts and exhibits detailing the stories of Norwegian immigrants at the Norwegian Heritage Center in Stoughton.
 Called Livsreise, or “life’s journey,” this immersive museum shows visitors what it was like to pack your bags for a new land and provides firsthand accounts — including letters and family interviews — of those who relocated to the U.S.

 Explore the Golden Age of Railroading at the Mid-Continent Railway Museum in North Freedom.
-Catch a 7-mile, round-trip ride aboard a restored vintage train and view hundreds of locomotive artifacts, including the largest collection of wooden passenger cars in the U.S.
+Catch a seven-mile, round-trip ride aboard a restored vintage train and view hundreds of locomotive artifacts, including the largest collection of wooden passenger cars in the U.S.